 Can I do parallel computations without gridMathematica?

 Yes.
-Since Mathematica 7, every Mathematica license includes all of the parallel programming tools, one controlling kernel, and four computation kernels.
-This configuration is optimized for writing parallel computations to run on standard quad-core machines.
+Since Mathematica 7, every Mathematica license includes all of the parallel programming tools; one controlling kernel; and four, eight or sixteen computation kernels, depending on your Mathematica edition.
+This configuration is optimized for writing parallel computations to run on standard multi-core machines.
 Mathematica Core Extensions allow you to add additional computational kernels to your local machine, and gridMathematica scales such programs up to ad hoc and formal grid architectures.

 Do I need Parallel Computing Toolkit?

 No. The parallel programming tools contained in Mathematica supersede Parallel Computing Toolkit, which has been discontinued.

 What is the optimal number of computation kernels for my hardware?

 This depends on the details of your programs, but a rough guide would be one computation kernel for each available CPU core.